The Complete Guide to CPG Unit Economics

 - Set a target contribution margin.
 For most CPG categories, you need at least 20 to 30 percent contribution margin (on net revenue) to build a sustainable business.
 Work backwards from there to determine your retail price.

 - Test price sensitivity.
 If raising your SRP by $0.50 does not meaningfully reduce velocity, that $0.50 flows almost entirely to your contribution margin.
+Unit economics quantifies the exact impact.

 Using Unit Economics for Channel Decisions